Egham: History

 Egham appears in the Domesday Book of 1086 as Egeham.
 It was held by Chertsey Abbey and kept by that institution after the conquest when its assets were: 15 hides; 12 ploughlands, 120 acre of meadow, together with woodland, 'herbage and pannage' worth 75 hogs.
 It rendered one of the largest sums in Surrey to its feudal overlords per year, £30 10s 0d.

-The village of Egham was, before 19th-century losses, an ancient parish raping land totalling 7435 acre in the counties of Berkshire (briefly) and Surrey; incorporating Egham, Egham Hill, Cooper's Hill, Englefield Green, Virginia Water, Shrubs Hill, Runnymede, Egham Hythe, and a considerable portion of Windsor Great Park.
+The village of Egham was, before 19th-century losses, an ancient parish covering land totalling 7435 acre in the counties of Berkshire (briefly) and Surrey; incorporating Egham, Egham Hill, Cooper's Hill, Englefield Green, Virginia Water, Shrubs Hill, Runnymede, Egham Hythe, and a considerable portion of Windsor Great Park.
 In the medieval period it was divided into four roughly equal tythings: